What is Miami known for? Brickell neighborhood is part of the famous Miami skyline

 Make sure to check out Coyo Taco, a trendy eatery that serves up some of the best tacos in the city.

-Overall, Miami’s Latin influence is a vital part of what makes the city so special.
-Don’t be afraid to immerse yourself in the culture and discover the unique flavor that makes Miami one of the most exciting cities in the world.
+Overall, its Latin influence is a vital part of what makes the city so special.
+Don’t be afraid to immerse yourself in the culture and discover the unique flavor that makes this one of the most exciting cities in the world.

 Next, we’ll dive into another aspect of Miami’s vibrant cultural life: the art scene!